This smoked chicken recipe is a favorite. Making smoked chicken is a lot easier than you think and don’t be intimidated.

 How to make Smoked Chicken?

-Making smoked chicken is a lot easier than you think and don’t be intimidated.
 Our technique below shows you how we made smoked chicken, step by step.
 Our smoked chicken recipe is out of this world.
 We are no strangers to the smoker and slow & low BBQ.
 We’ve spent many hours with the mesquite smoldering and cherry branches smoking.
 So many pounds of brisket and pork butt delightfully have been slow cooked.
 Now we smoked a whole chicken and love it.
 Roast chickens make a near weekly appearance for us.
 As we get older, the lighter meat of chicken feels better to eat, is quite tasty, and sits in the belly much less heavy than pork or beef (although they are still quite delicious).

 Watch the video How to Smoke Chicken: